ken4ward/ShellScriptAssignment/README.md

     - This file `users.csv` will serve as the baseline for comparison during validation.

 ### 3. Query an External Web API
-- **Objective**: Implement functionality in the bash script to query an external web API using the unique key provided as input.
+- **Objective**: Implement functionality in the bash script to query an external web API using the unique key `id` provided as input.
 - **Details**:
   - **How it's done**:
     - Wrote a `shell script` that sends HTTP requests to the external API.